jeremybusk/me/README.md

 * Created/Managed Azure Kubernetes Service/K8S  multi-zone cluster CI/CD pipeline using GithubActions for Insights/Observability platform running Fluentbit, Grafana, Mimir, Loki, InfluxDB v1/v2, SumoLogic agent health cron tasks & other utils to support hybrid VMWare and Azure VMs/Containers as well as Intranet health checks for customer data exchanges (usually firewalled SFTP instances) and support apps like AWX for Ansible.
 * Manage infrastructure and systems with a team of SREs.
+* Primary on all L4/L7 Loadbalancers like, F5 Big IP, HaProxy, NGINX, Azure Application Gateway
 * Performed all design and administrative functions on F5 BIG-IP application delivery controllers.
+Primary in repo creation/migration to Azure AGW.
 * Implemented a multi-datacenter Zabbix monitoring system.
 * Integrated Zabbix monitoring with GitHub and Nexmo/PagerDuty for alerts.
-* Created HAProxy loadbalancing Front-End for our NetApp S
+* Created HAProxy loadbalancing Front-End for our NetApp Object/Blob Storage
 * Used existing monitoring templates and created new templates for:

   * Performance tracking